🚀 View Source

 OPTIONS:

--w, --watch Rebuild <source> as you save changes.
+-w, --watch Rebiuld <source> as you save changes.

 -p, --port <port> Serve <target> on localhost:<port>.